-The purchase consideration includes 9.637 million shares of Company Common Stock, subject to adjustment for the LookingGlass Earnout Shares (see Note 9) and other customary purchase price adjustments.
-As of the date of the transaction, we estimate that 8.959 million shares will be issued to the selling shareholders.
+The purchase consideration includes a potential maximum of 9.637 million shares of Company Common Stock, subject to adjustment for the LookingGlass Earnout Shares (see Note 9) and other customary purchase price adjustments.
+As of the date of the transaction, we estimated that 8.589 million shares will be issued to the selling shareholders.